SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DMA/Preparing_to_upgrade_a_DataMiner_Agent.md

 ### DataMiner backup

-To make a backup of a DataMiner Agent using DataMiner Taskbar Utility or DataMiner Cube, see [Backing up a DataMiner Agent](xref:Backing_up_a_DataMiner_Agent).
+Make a backup of your DataMiner Agent using DataMiner Taskbar Utility or DataMiner Cube, as explained in [Backing up a DataMiner Agent](xref:Backing_up_a_DataMiner_Agent).
+This will allow a speedy rollback of the DataMiner System by installing the upgrade package of the previous DataMiner version.